 Q5: How did Mandela feel about the day of his inauguration, and what symbolism did he find in the event?

 A5: Mandela felt overwhelmed by the historical significance of his inauguration day.
 The ceremony at the Union Buildings in Pretoria symbolised a transition from white domination to a diverse and inclusive government.
-The presence of international leaders underscored its global importance.
+The presence of international leaders underscored the global importance of the event.

 Q6: How did the apartheid policy impact South Africa, according to Mandela?